miyagi-sensei/georgia/class17/README.md

 }
 ```

 19. If there are COVID cases in school, school would be cancelled; if school is cancelled and it is not raining, Ocean Park would be very crowded.
 Ocean park is not very crowded.
-Which of the followings must be true? <br>(you may choose none, one or more than one answers)
+Which of the followings must be true? <br>(you may choose none, one or more than one answers)<br>
 i.
-There is no COVID cases in school
+There is no COVID cases in school<br>
 ii.
-Either school is not cancelled or it is raining
+Either school is not cancelled or it is raining<br>
 iii.
-It is raining outside
+It is raining outside<br>
 iv.
-School is not cancelled
+School is not cancelled<br>

 20. If there are COVID cases in school, school would be cancelled and tuition fee would be refunded; if school is cancelled, Ocean Park would be very crowded.
 Ocean park is not very crowded.
-Which of the followings must be true? <br>(you may choose none, one or more than one answers)
+Which of the followings must be true? <br>(you may choose none, one or more than one answers)<br>
 i.
-There is no COVID cases in school
+There is no COVID cases in school<br>
 ii.
-Tuition fee would be refunded
+Tuition fee would be refunded<br>
 iii.
-School would be cancelled or tuition fee would be refunded
+School would be cancelled or tuition fee would be refunded<br>
 iv.
-School is not cancelled
+School is not cancelled<br>

 21. Define the truth table of a logical operator ⓧ as follows: